-Aio Wireless opening its prepaid service to all U.S. consumers in mid-SeptemberAlex Wagner - Deputy Managing Editor, News Desk
+Aio Wireless opening its prepaid service to all U.S. consumers in mid-SeptemberAlex Wagner - Editorial Director of News and Content

 Aio Wireless may have recently become the target of a lawsuit, but apparently the prepaid operator isn't letting that get in the way of sharing some big news.
 Aio announced today that it will be launching nationwide in mid-September, allowing any U.S. customer to sign up for the service online.
 No specific date was given, but Aio did say that anyone that activates service either in stores or online by Sept.
 29 will receive their third month of service for free.